 How do pillar pages help form topic clusters?

 Typically, a business will choose around 6 or 7 central topics that they want to own as a business and be 'found for' online.
+Google must quickly identify the most remarkable content and, at the same time, disregard anything it deems irrelevant, redundant or unethical.

 If you look in detail at this website, for example, you'll see the central topic clusters that we think our prospects and customers are looking for help and advice with: